Tata Motors upbeat on economic recovery, launches new range of trucks

-New Delhi, March 11 (IANS) Automobile major Tata Motors on Thursday launched a new range of intermediate and light commercial trucks -- Ultra Sleek T-Series -- which it hoped will fulfill the growing demand for such vehicles in the country.
+New Delhi: Automobile major Tata Motors on Thursday launched a new range of intermediate and light commercial trucks -- Ultra Sleek T-Series -- which it hoped will fulfill the growing demand for such vehicles in the country.

 According to the company, fast economic recovery has galvanised the demand for commercial vehicles.